pjrebsch/memorb/README.md

 end
 ```

 Obviously, this example method doesn't benefit much from a caching approach: computation already needs to be done to achieve argument normalization and the actual logic for the method is quite lightweight.
-In most cases, methods that take arguments are usually not going to be good candidates for memoization because the explosion problem may represent too big a risk for the benefits that it would provide, but there may be circumstances where it is advantageous, so it is supported.
+In most cases, methods that take arguments are usually not going to be good candidates for memoization because the explosion problem may represent too big a risk for the benefits that it would provide, but there may be circumstances where it is advantageous and/or low-risk, so it is supported.

 ## Other Advisories